teejusb/teejusb-pad/README.md

 # Teejusb's Travel Pad
 Guide to Build a Travel Pad with FSRs.

+I had a couple of goals for this project:
+1. **Lightweight**
+    - All put together it's about 10 lbs.
+I carried it around from place to place without any issue.
+2. **Low Cost.**
+    - Less than $300 (not incl.
+Laser Cutting).
+If people have existing tools then this cost goes down quite a bit as well.
+3. **Toolless**
+    - You don't need any tools to get in and out of the pad once it's put together.

  <img src="images/15.JPG" height="400px" /></br><b>Check out pad in action [HERE](http://www.youtube.com/watch?v=_NM0flVgFBk)</b>
 ## Table of Contents